dolthub/data-analysis/data-bounties/README.md

 1. `dolt add remote dolthub dolthub/{repo-name}`
 1. `dolt pull dolthub main` (this will add those changes to your repo)
 1. `dolt push origin main -f` (force push the changes to your remote copy)

+## Code of Conduct

+Trust, transparency, and attitude play a huge part in the success of producing a quality dataset via DoltHub's contest format.

+By participating, bounty hunters implicitly agree to the following **Code of Conduct**:

+1. I will treat all participants and channel members with respect
+1. I have checked my submissions for mistakes
+1. The data that I submit is my own

+Example violations of the Code of Conduct include:

+* negative talk about other people in the channel
+* regularly making low-quality submissions
+* not following bounty instructions
+* disguising another persons's submission as my own, or vice versa

+and in general, anything else that passes the common-sense test.
+Ask yourself if it's worth the risk.
+And if you have to ask, the answer is probably "no."

+Bounty hunters who violate the code of conduct won't be allowed to participate in bounties, and potentially forfeit their outstanding winnings, depending on the context.
+They may or may not be notified prior to taking action.

+If you have questions, just DM me @spacelove on Discord.